dhershman1/simply_valid/README.md

 Have a suggestion?
 Feel free to post them over in the github issues section and I will happily check them out!

-## Onward Goals

-I felt like Simply_Valid lost what I originally created it for at the beginning, which is the ability to actually be `Simple` I was lucky enough to run into a few use cases where using simply_valid actually became more of a chore, and the more I looked at it or tweaked it the further it drifted from being `Simple`.

-The goal for v3.0.0 is a complete re work to get back to the roots of why I built this module, as well as to address a lot of the pain points I personally have run into while attempting to use it.
-Pain points like not being able to validate against an object, or an array, making it more functional, better UMD support and making it do a lot of the lifting on it's end that really the user shouldn't have to worry about.
-All that while still dilvering the same type of return you'd expect no matter how you are using it.

-I am proud to say that I think I am back at that point where simply_valid is true to it's simple to use data driven validation.
-I hope you as well will find v3.0.0 to be a much needed release and thank you for the continued support!

 ## Contents
 * [Options](#options)
 * [Defaults](#defaults)